raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 nor can an acknowledgment be prevented by sending a message ID of zero in a message with a primary TLV that is specified to be acknowledged.
-A responder that receives either such malformed message MUST treat it as a programming error and forcibly abort the connection immediately.
+A responder that receives either such malformed message MUST treat it as a fatal error and forcibly abort the connection immediately.

 In a request message the DNS Header QR bit MUST be zero (QR=0).
 If the QR bit is not zero the message is not a request message.